Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 - Prism credentials are never passed inline in command-line arguments visible to

 ps.
-Thepassfile=parameter points to a file at mode0600, ownerroot:bacula, readable only by the FD process. - The
+Thepassfile=parameter points to a file with mode0600, ownedroot:bacula, readable only by the FD process. - The inline

-password=inline parameter is supported for compatibility but emits a WARNING on every job encouraging migration topassfile. - DR PSK tokens (
+password=parameter is supported for compatibility but emits a WARNING on every job, prompting migration topassfile. - DR PSK tokens (

-dr_auth_token) should be generated withopenssl rand -hex 32(256-bit entropy) and stored in the config file at mode0640.
-They are never written to Bacula job logs. - All sensitive parameters are redacted from I-packets and log lines at
+dr_auth_token) must be generated withopenssl rand -hex 32(256 bits of entropy) and stored in the configuration file with mode0640.
+They are never written to Bacula job logs. - All sensitive parameters are redacted from logs at

 verbose=1; only intentional debug traces atverbose=3may include partial values.